 From $500 to $5000 depending on the number of genes, the sequencing technology used (Illumina HiSeq or MiSeq), and the total number of available reads.

 Assemblies can be evaluated using RSEM and other tools along with input sample information to assess transcript abundance.
 Please let us know if you are interested in this.

 Annotation Of Genomes Or Transcriptomes

 Includes ab initio gene prediction on the assembled contigs followed by annotation based on sequence similarity to existing database sequences.
-We use the MAKER environment to customize annotations but can also assist in using alternative annotation pipelines, including JGI's IMG pipeline.
+We use the MAKER environment to customize annotations but can also assist in using alternative annotation pipelines, including Prokka or JGI's IMG pipeline.

 - $500-1000 for a small genomes (bacterial, small yeast)